randomizer333/OpenGRP/README.md

 processes:
 - data generation: calculations, string operations
+- data transformation
+- data reduction

 reports:
 - run querry and display it in a form or table
-- make printable/exportable reports with static data and style
+- make printable/exportable reports with static and dynamic data and style
 - export in various data types like .txt,.pdf.,doc